HumanSignal/label-studio/docs/source/guide/storedata.md

 ## PostgreSQL database

+!!! attention "important"
+    Heartex recommends the following method only if you intend to frequently import new labeling tasks, or plan to label hundreds of thousands of tasks or more across projects.

 You can also store your tasks and completions in a [PostgreSQL database](https://www.postgresql.org/) instead of the default SQLite database.
-This is recommended if you intend to frequently import new labeling tasks, or plan to label hundreds of thousands of tasks or more across projects.

 ### Create a connection on startup

+To create a connection on startup, do the following steps:

-Run the following command to launch Label Studio, configure the connection to your PostgreSQL database, scan for existing tasks, and load them into the app for labeling for a specific project.
+1. Run the following command to launch Label Studio.

 ```bash
 label-studio start my_project --init -db postgresql
 ```

+2. Configure the connection to your PostgreSQL database.

+3. Scan for existing tasks.

+4. Load the existing tasks into the app to label a specific project.

-You must set the following environment variables to connect Label Studio to PostgreSQL:
+5. Set the following environment variables to connect Label Studio to PostgreSQL:

 ```
 DJANGO_DB=default